Edmonds and Groves: the former England cricketer, his business partner and their stock market empire built with bribery and scams

 At least one attempt to publish them resulted in embarrassment.

 In December 2014, The Sunday Times had to retract a story called ‘How Edmonds spun his way into Guinea’ and issue a correction after it cited one of the emails circulated by BSGR.
 “Alpha Condé paid,” the message reads.
 The London paper mistook it as evidence of a pay-off to the president during his candidacy.
-The reference was actually to Alpha Mohammed Condé, his son.
+The reference was actually to Alpha Mohamed Condé, his son.

 From Sable’s reply to questions from Global Witness, it seems the company thought we were relying on the BSGR emails too.